jkonvicka/CodeGenerator/README.md

 # CodeGenerator
 Code generator with optional transformation rules

-## Semestral project specification
+## Project specification
-The goal of the project is to create a web tool for generating code from class diagrams.
-The tool will allow generation into different languages e.g. JAVA, C#.
-It will be possible to add a new language by defining transformation rules.
-Also for one language the possibility of defining multiple options or on e.g. a specific constraint or part of the model.
-The expected output of the project is:
+The purpose of this project is to design and implement a tool for generating object code from class diagrams, creating an interface, and setting up transformation rules for converting the diagram into several languages.
+The tool will allow the user to add transformation rules to any language for generation purposes.

-1. Functional source code in Java, C#, ...
-2. Text part (10-20 pages)
-3. Presentation for about 10 minutes
-4. Data for experiments

-### Contents of the text part
-1. Introduction to the problem
-2. State of the art
-3. Detailed description of the selected part and its integration into the tool.
-4. Experiments, evaluation (tables and graphs can be used)
-5. Conclusion - evaluation of results

-### Besides the main part, the work will also include familiarization and active use of e.g.
-1. Java platform with Eclipse environment.
-2. Management using the GIT versioning system.
-3. Testing - according to the V model.
-4. Code quality measurement - using Sonar Qube, ...
-5. Task management using MANTIS.
-6. Linking contributions to the versioning system ("commits") with tasks.
-7. Reporting time worked on tasks.
-8. Ensuring traceability.

-### Docker-compose
+## Deployment

-You can simply run docker-compose up to run whole system at root directory of the project.
+To deploy the system, you will need Docker installed on your machine.
+You can simply run `docker-compose up` or `docker-compose up --build` (to initiate build) to run the entire system at the root directory of your project.

-Client application url: localhost/Client (port 80)
+- **Client application URL:** `localhost/Client` (port 80)

-Server url: localhost:5000

-localhost:5000/swagger
+- **Server URL:** `localhost:5000`
+- **Swagger Documentation:** `localhost:5000/swagger`

+Using Docker-compose, you can easily manage the deployment of your project and ensure that all the necessary components are running smoothly together.
+This allows you to conveniently access the client application, server, and API documentation in your local environment for testing and development purposes.